 - 1 cup chicken broth

 - 2 cups red potatoes, cut into quarters

 - Season chicken liberally with salt, pepper and smoked paprika on both sides.

-- Add 2 tablespoons oil to the pot, heat, and add shallots, shallots, carrots and leeks.
+- Add 2 tablespoons oil to the pot, heat, and add shallots, carrots and leeks.
 Cook until browned, stirring regularly, about 6 minutes.
 Add garlic and sauté for 1 more minute.

 - Add wine, broth and thyme to the pot.
 Bring to a simmer while stirring and releasing the browned bits stuck to the bottom of the pot.
 Then add in chicken, potatoes and tomatoes.
 Bring back to a simmer, lower heat to medium low, and cover.